MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 Charge Only Mode | Object is charging the TES tank only and the evaporator is off.
 Discharge Only Mode | Object is cooling by discharging the TES tank and the condenser is off.

-The EMSControlled mode allows for custom user-specified control using the EnergyPlus EnergyManagementSystem (EMS) objects, which was used in this measure.
+The `EMSControlled` mode allows for custom user-specified control using the EnergyPlus EnergyManagementSystem (EMS) objects, which was used in this analysis.
 The following shows the EMS objects used to control the TES coils.

 ```
 EnergyManagementSystem:Sensor,